2023 – A year of anniversaries

 Royal anniversary x 2

 2023 marks a double anniversary for the Swedish monarchy, which will be commemorated in several castles and palaces in the Stockholm region.
 Firstly it's the 500th anniversary of Gustav Vasa's election as king, which in many ways marked the birth of modern Swedish society.
 This will be highlighted in a new exhibition at Grispholm palace, for example.
-Secondly, 2023 marks the 50th anniversary of the current king's, Carl Gustav XVI, time as head-of-state.
+Secondly, 2023 marks the 50th anniversary of the current king's, Carl XVI Gustaf, time as head-of-state.
 His reign will come into focus, for example, in a photo exhibition at Slottsbacken in Gamla Stan.
 And in March a new exhibition, Vasa to Bernadotte – Culture in Service of the Realm 1523–1973–2023, opens up at the Royal Palace.
 The exhibition showcases unique objects and artifacts and focuses on how the monarchy has shaped – and been shaped by – Swedish society.

 Dansmuseet 70 years